mvysny/vaadin-on-kotlin/docs/index.md

 The client-side front of the Grid component is able poll the tabular data from the server-side part of the Grid component.
-Grid configures Vaadin to pass the data properly from server-side Grid part to the client-side Grid part.
-For us, this process is completely transparent.
+Grid configures Vaadin to pass the data properly from server-side Grid part to the client-side Grid front.
+For you, this process is completely transparent.
-We develop our apps using the server-side component API only, in pure server-side Kotlin code; the components then handle client-server communication transparently.
+You develop your webapp using the server-side component API only, in pure server-side Kotlin code; the components then handle client-server communication transparently.

 Because of that, VoK feels more of a desktop widget library (such as Swing or JavaFX) than a web page-based framework.